bclindner/dotfiles/README.md

 these dotfiles were designed with efficiency first: common shell commands are aliased to be 4 characters or less, git status is almost always visible in the terminal, vim is configured to be as quick and versatile as possible, etc. regardless this, i've tried to keep a clean and consistent look with Powerline-style prompts and statuslines and my favorite shade of purple as the most prominent color.

-these are managed using [GNU `make`](https://www.gnu.org/software/make/), which is ideal due to its features - it's prominent on most Linux machines I work with, it makes chaining together individual dotfile install processes a breeze, and it's easy to use in a terminal, among other things.
+these are managed using [GNU `make`](https://www.gnu.org/software/make/), which can manage dotfiles just as well as it's known to manage code builds - it's prominent on most Linux machines I work with, it makes chaining together individual dotfile install processes a breeze, and it's easy to use in a terminal, among other things.

 ## features